mattermost-community/mattermost-plugin-agenda/README.md

 #### Meeting Settings Configuration

-The meeting settings for each channel can be configured in the Channel Header Dropdown (supported in [this WebApp branch](https://github.com/mattermost/mattermost-webapp/tree/MM-19902))
+The meeting settings for each channel can be configured in the Channel Header Dropdown.

 ![channel_header_menu](./assets/channelHeaderDropdown.png)